 "There are a lot of older folks up on Barkers Ridge who have passed away, and I wonder whether those who know the true story are still with us."

-Sibray says the graves may have been dug in horse-and-buggy days when the road along Barkers Ridge was the main travel route between eastward- and westward-flowing waters.
+Sibray says he believes that the graves were dug in horse-and-buggy days around the turn of the last century when the road along Barkers Ridge was the main travel route between the valleys of the Bluestone and Guyandotte rivers.

 "Before coal mining commenced in the late 1800s and early 1900s, people mostly lived on the upland ridges rather than down in the bottoms along the creeks," he said.

-The graves were interred along an important historic route, Sibray added.
+The graves were interred along an essential historic route, Sibray added.

-"It was over this old road that many of Wyoming County's first settlers traveled, notably McKinneys and Shrewsburys, though there were plenty of Lusks, Walkers, and Millses, of course."
+"It was over this old road that many of Wyoming County's first settlers traveled, notably McKinneys and Shrewsburys, though there were Lusks, Walkers, and Millses, of course."

 One legend claims that the graves were that of the children of Romani-American travelers, or gypsies, who passed through the area following the old road along the mountain's summit.